xXleowXx/gitlab-charts/doc/installation/upgrade.md

 ## Upgrade steps for the 6.0 release

+WARNING:
+If you are upgrading from the `5.x` version of the chart to the latest `6.0` release, you need to first update to the latest `5.10.x` patch release in order for the upgrade to work.
+The [6.0 release notes](../releases/6_0.md) describe the supported upgrade path.

 To upgrade to the `6.0` release you must first be on the latest `5.10.x` patch release.
 There isn't any additional manual changes required in `6.0` so you can [follow the regular release upgrade steps](#steps).

 ## Upgrade steps for 5.9 release